History of the Jews in Bielsko-Biała: History of Jews in Bielsko (Bielitz)

 In the Middle Ages, Jews appeared in Cieszyn Silesia as passable merchants.
 They settled permanently in Cieszyn in the 17th century.
 In the middle of 18th c. first Jews settled in Bielsko and they were subject to Jewish community in Cieszyn for a century.
 The followers of Judaism settled in the town due to its economic attractiveness.
-The proximity of the border with the Kingdom of Poland, with Prussia and with Upper Hungary was an advantage for the trade and in 1772, when southern Lesser Poland along with Lipnik-Biala was attached to Austria, the town’s economy started to flourish.
+The proximity of the border with the Kingdom of Poland, with Prussia and with Upper Hungary was an advantage for the trade and in 1772, when southern Lesser Poland along with Lipnik-Biała was attached to Austria, the town’s economy started to flourish.
 Additionally, the patent of tolerance issued by Joseph II on 15 December 1781 increased the scope of craft-related activities available to the Jews and allowed them to set up textile manufactures.
 At the same time, it imposed an obligation on the Jews to learn and use German language.
 Another edict from 1787 obliged the Jews to assume German names and surnames.
 As a result of these acts, local Jews started adopting German culture and supporting the German liberal party, which created favourable conditions for the process of assimilation with the other inhabitants of the town and later on – for the adoption of the Haskalah ideals.
 Until 1849 the burials of the Jews in Bielsko were held at the Jewish cemetery in Cieszyn.
 Jewish community in Bielsko became an autonomous legal entity on 27 December 1865.
 It adopted the name Israelitische Kultusgemeinde in Bielitz.
-After the break-up of Austro-hungarian empire, the authorities of Silesian Voivodeship acknowledged the community’s Polish statute and approved its new name: Żydowska Gmina Wyznaniowa w Bielsku(Jewish Community in Bielsko).
-This name was used until the outbreak of the Second World War in September 1939 when the city was incorporated into the Nazi Germany, and the Jewish Community name was changed to Ältestenrat der jüdischen Gemeinde in Bielitz (Elder Council of Jewish Community in Bielsko).
+After the break-up of Austro-hungarian empire, the authorities of Silesian Voivodeship acknowledged the community’s Polish statute and approved its new name: Żydowska Gmina Wyznaniowa w Bielsku (Jewish Community in Bielsko).
+This name was used until the outbreak of the Second World War in September 1939 when the city was incorporated into Nazi Germany, and the Jewish Community name was changed to Ältestenrat der jüdischen Gemeinde in Bielitz (Elder Council of Jewish Community in Bielsko).
 In February 1945, immediately after the offensive of soviet army, a Komitet Żydowski w Bielsku (Committee of Jews in Bielsko) was formed, and then renamed to Congregation of the Jewish Faith (Polish: Kongregacja Wyznania Mojżeszowego) in 1946.
 In 1995 it adopted its pre-war name: Gmina Wyznaniowa Żydowska w Bielsku-Białej (Jewish Community in Bielsko-Biała).